zslrmhb/TimelessRecipe/README.md

 > Introduction:

-> Question: Does recipe with 5-star rating tend to be more difficult to make than recipe with 1-star rating?
+> Question: Do recipes with 5-star rating tend to be more difficult to make than recipes with 1-star rating?
 (In terms of minutes, n_steps and n_ingredients)

 ---